 Fieldtrips are core component of geography at MCS.
-Year 7 pupils visit Manor Wildlife Park to support their learning about the ethics of keeping animals in captivity.
-Furthermore, we utilise the school grounds at key stage 3 to conduct a microclimate enquiry and an environmental quality enquiry.
+Year 7 pupils visit Saundersfoot to support their learning from the Amazing Places topic.
+Year 8 and 9 pupils will have the opportunity to participate in one further fieldtrip.
+Furthermore, we utilise the school grounds at key stage 3 to conduct an environmental quality enquiry.

 GCSE pupils participate in fieldtrips to Tenby and Gower to study tourism impacts and coastal changes respectively.

 The department also offer a number of extra-curricular opportunities.
 GCSE and A-level geographers visited Iceland in Easter 2019; a trip which will run every two-years.

 The department also utilise guest speakers and workshops delivered by Swansea University to support learning about rainforests, tectonic hazards and sustainability.

 Mr Savagar studied Human Geography at Aberystwyth University, graduating in 2009 before taking a year out, which included three months of travel across the USA and Latin America.
 He trained as a teacher in London, completing an MA in Geography Education, then worked in Edmonton County School for 3 years before starting at MCS.
 When not teaching, Mr Savagar can be found travelling abroad, playing rugby or hiking in the Welsh mountains.

 Miss Hopkins studied Geography at Swansea University.
 After graduating, she furthered her studies and completed a Human Geography Master’s Degree.
 Miss Hopkins trained as a teacher in Swansea and then taught in Helston Community College, Cornwall for 2 years before starting at MCS.
 Miss Hopkins likes to visit local areas of interest and travel abroad as often as possible and tries to recreate food from her travels at home.
 She also enjoys long walks and swimming.